shulai/qonda/docs/guide.rst

 note that ``__init__()`` in Observable objects don't call ``super()``, hence you will need to write your own ``__init__()`` method and call either ``__init__()`` individually there.

+Also, Observable (and hence ObservableObject) has support for objects persisted using SQLAlchemy implementing a _reconstructor_ method.
+Therefore Observable descendants implementing a reconstructor must call ``super().reconstructor()``.

 Adapters observe observable objects automatically, no further action is required.